-The EPA Region 6 issues and administers NPDES Permits in the State of New Mexico.
-The MSGP Program interfaces with the EPA, as needed, to complete permit applications, support permit development, support public comments and meetings, and ensure compliance with the NPDES MSGP.
+EPA Region 6 authorizes coverage under the MSGP in the State of New Mexico.
+The MSGP Program interfaces with the EPA, as needed, to submit public comment on draft permits, submit permit required reports, plans and other documentation, and to ensure compliance with the NPDES MSGP.